Skip to main content

 Table: Case Snapshot

-Leadership transitions.
-Billy Parish led Mosaic as CEO for 13 years before transitioning to Executive Chair in 2023, with Patrick Moore assuming the CEO role.
+Billy Parish led Mosaic as CEO for 13 years before becoming Executive Chair in 2023, with Patrick Moore assuming the CEO role.
 When the company entered chapter 11, Mark A. Renzi of Berkeley Research Group was appointed Chief Restructuring Officer to oversee the wind-down.

 Interest Rates and Capital Markets Stress.